 Planting without planning may be one of the biggest mistakes a new gardener can make.
 Skipping the garden planning process can result in beds and blooms that are overcrowded.
 They can get too much (or not enough) sun and water, or that just look messy and sad.
 Avoid these common garden planning mistakes when putting together your garden, and your plants will thank you!

 Here Are The Top Reasons Garden Planning Goes Wrong:

 Disregarding the Sun

-Picking a colour scheme for your entire garden, or different themes for different areas, will help your outdoor space to be pleasing to the eye.
+Picking a colour scheme for your entire garden, or different themes for different areas, will help your outdoor space look appealing.
 You can pick flower colours to evoke a mood, complementary colours for visual interest, or monochromatic colours for a calming and polished look.
-Blooms and plants that compliment or contrast your exterior home colour will stand out, and plants with bright, vivid colours will attract birds.
-You can tell any story you would like with your plant colour scheme, just as long as you decide on that story before planting.
+Blooms that compliment or contrast your home’s exterior will stand out, and plants with bright, vivid colours will attract birds.
+You can tell any story with your plant colour scheme, as long as you decide on that story before planting.

-Keep in mind the size your plants will reach when they are at full maturity, and space them with room to grow.
+The size your plants will reach when they are at full maturity, so space them with room to grow.
 In an overcrowded garden, plants have to compete for resources, and eventually someone will lose.
 Perennials may slowly creep the first year or two, and then burst into their full space by year three.
 Be sure to leave space between plants to give them room to breathe and grow.

 Not Considering Companions